 Trying to conceive a baby can be a stressful and challenging time, especially as it can require a great deal of planning and preparation - including checking when you're ovulating.

-Using an ovulation calculator can be a helpful for this.
+Using an ovulation calculator is one great way to manage your fertility.
 It’s a great way to predict when ovulation might happen and helps to take away some of the confusion around tracking cycles naturally – especially if your periods aren’t regular.

 An average menstrual cycle begins on the first day of your period and continues right up to the day before you start the next one.
 This means it’s about 28 days on average, but they can range from 22 days right up to 36 days.
 If you’re struggling to conceive, it’s best not to just guess when the best ovulation date might be.